 Israel may be small, but it’s steeped in more culture, religion, and history than just about anywhere else in the world.
 From mystic mountains, endless deserts and dead seas to holy walls, ancient temples, and modern street art, Israel was built for literally every type of traveler.

-Visiting Israel for the first time can be tricky (too much to do! too little time!), but we’re here to help you cover the basics with the 19 best things to do:
+Visiting for the first time can be tricky (too much to do! too little time!), but we’re here to help you cover the basics with the 20 best things to do in Israel:

 Masada: an ancient stone fortress in the Judaean Desert, sitting 1300 breathtaking feet above the Dead Sea.
 Built as a palace complex by Herod the Great, King of Judaea, in 73 A.D, the plateau holds both historic and symbolic weight, representing heroism and determination to this day.
 Masada is now an Israeli national park and a UNESCO World Heritage Site with over 840 acres of winding paths and well-preserved ruins.

 Pro tip: The Snake Path on Masada is one of the most iconic hikes in Israel, and if you can, you’ll definitely want to hike up (instead of cable car or shortened hike, aka, the Roman Ramp).
 Hit the trail around 5:00am to catch the sunrise from the tippy top.

 The Dead Sea is really just a lake, but we’ll let that slide because this incredible body of water lives up to its name: the Dead Sea is the lowest point on the surface of the earth, it’s filled with so much salt that fish can’t survive, it’s perfect for non-swimmers (you literally cannot sink), and it is known for it’s unique and magic health and healing properties.